csaez/csaez.github.io/content/posts/2022-02-28_fzf-for-the-win.md

 gdb ./$(basename $result)
 ```

-That's cool, but what about doing this from the IDE/code-editor?!
+### What about doing this from the IDE/code-editor?

 i.e. Here my setup for neovim (using the native `fzf` vim plugin)
 ```lua